chongchonghe/quokka-vis-tool/README.md

 ## Remote Access (SSH Tunneling)

-To access the visualization tool from a remote machine (e.g., your laptop) while the server runs on a cluster/workstation:
+To access the visualization tool from a remote machine (e.g., your laptop) while the server runs on an HPC cluster or workstation:

+### Setup Instructions

-1.  **Start the tool** on the remote server as usual (backend and frontend).
+1.  **Start the backend on the remote server:**
-2.  **Create an SSH tunnel** from your local machine:
     ```bash
+    # On the HPC server / remote workstation
+    cd /path/to/vis-tool-3d/backend
+    source ../venv/bin/activate
+    uvicorn main:app --host 0.0.0.0 --port 8000
+    ```

+2.  **Start the frontend on the remote server:**
+    ```bash
+    # On the HPC server / remote workstation (in a separate terminal)
+    cd /path/to/vis-tool-3d/frontend
+    npm run dev
+    ```

+3.  **Create an SSH tunnel from your local machine:**
+    ```bash
+    # On your local laptop/desktop
+    ssh -L 5173:localhost:5173 -L 8000:localhost:8000 user@remote_host
+    ```
+    Or if you only want to tunnel the frontend (recommended):
+    ```bash
     ssh -L 5173:localhost:5173 user@remote_host
     ```

-3.  **Open your browser** to `http://localhost:5173`.
+4.  **Open your browser** on your local machine to `http://localhost:5173`.

+### Important Notes for SSH Tunneling

+**⚠️ Data Directory Path:**
+- The **data directory path must exist on the HPC server**, not on your local machine
+- When you set the data directory in the web interface, enter a path that exists on the **remote server's filesystem**
+- Example: If your data is at `/scratch/username/simulations/` on the HPC server, enter that path (not a local path like `/Users/...` or `C:\...`)
+- The UI will display the backend server's hostname to help you identify which machine to use

+**How it works:**
+- The frontend (web interface) runs in your browser on your local machine
+- The backend (Python server) runs on the remote HPC server where your data is located
+- SSH tunneling connects them securely through the tunnel

-The frontend (port 5173) will proxy API requests to the backend (port 8000) automatically, so you only need to tunnel port 5173.
+The frontend (port 5173) will proxy API requests to the backend (port 8000) automatically.
+You can tunnel both ports or just port 5173 (the backend will be accessed via the proxy).

 ## Configuration